-Living in Beirut as a teenager, Peter survived artillery bombardment, gun battles, sniper fire, sectarian kidnappings and car bombings.
-He was a few hundred yards away from the American embassy when it was leveled by a suicide bomber.
-Conscripted at 15 into the Lebanese Forces (a Christian militia), he received combat training for three years until enrolling as a freshman at the American University of Beirut.
-He moved to New York in the mid-eighties to complete his philosophy studies at NYU.
+Peter lived in Beirut during the Lebanese civil war and survived years of urban warfare, from artillery and gun battles to kidnappings and car bombs.
+He was steps away from the American embassy when it was demolished by a suicide bomber.
+At 15, he was conscripted into the Lebanese Forces (a Christian militia) and received combat training for three years.
+He moved to New York in the 80s to pursue his BA in Philosophy at NYU.

-In the aftermath of the 2000 election, Peter rose to prominence as a political activist and blogger.
-His widely-read essay, The Triangle: Limits of Blog Power, was described by techPresident as “a seminal essay on the interaction between the blossoming blogosphere, the political establishment, and the press.”
-He has been cited regularly by major news outlets from the AP to the NY Times and has been a speaker at numerous conferences, including Harvard Business School’s Cyberposium and PDF.
+Peter rose to prominence as a political blogger in the aftermath of the 2000 election.
+His widely-read essay, The Triangle, was described by techPresident as “a seminal essay on the interaction between the blogosphere, the political establishment, and the press.”
+He has been cited by news outlets from the AP to the Wall Street Journal and has spoken at venues including Harvard Business School and the National Press Club.